michibinder/michibinder.github.io/_pages/about.md

     overlay_image: "/images/header_images/kalkkögel_sunset.jpg"
 ---

-Dreaming of powder turns on one day and clean long surf rides on the other might regularly accompany long office hours.
-Lucky me, I can just load the van with a pair of skies or surfboard every now and then and chase all these amazing lines and waves Mother Nature has to offer.
+Regularly daydreaming of powder turns or endless surf rides.
+Lucky me, every now and then I can just load the van with too much gear and pretend to chase these amazing lines and waves Mother Nature provides.

 In a time-lapse version my life could be summarized with...